k-groenbroek/reactivestate/readme.md

 * untrack: to suppress tracking inside observer.
 * observe: should return disposer.
 * observable: support for add and delete attrs.
-* observable: should work like dataclass?
-* cache computed values, instead of checking if changed (like mobx).
-* action: filter on change.
-    * Perhaps the values should be tuples of (signal, value), where signal is in [maybe_changed, ready] like in mobx.

 Later:
 * threading support, lock observable during action?